Deep Tissue Massage Hong Kong

 Before your massage begins, your massage therapist will talk with you about what you want to achieve through the massage and any particular problem areas for them to focus on.
 As the massage starts, the therapist will warm up the muscles using gentler strokes before building up to more pressure-based strokes and kneading.

-At Secret Spa we offer both 60 minute and 90 minute deep tissue massages at home.
-Our trained and experienced massage therapists come to you.
+At Secret Spa we offer both 60 minute and 90 minute deep tissue massages at home and hotel room, Our trained and experienced massage therapists come to you.

 Looking for a different type of massage?
 We also offer relaxing Swedish massage, sports massage, pregnancy massage, lymphatic drainage massage and reflexology.